AleksandraBogusz/photo-hub/README.md

 It is a photo sharing social networking service.

 ## General Info
-The goal of this project is to create a fully functionig photo sharing social networking service that allows to:
+The goal of this project is to create a fully functioning photo sharing social networking service that allows to:
 * create accounts
 * share photos
 * explore photos